What is Debt to Income Ratio?

 Let’s have a look at the formula of debt to income ratio –

-Let’s take an example to illustrate debt to income ratio (DTI) formula.
+Let’s take an example to illustrate the debt to income ratio (DTI) formula.

 David has applied for a credit card.
-He finds out that credit card would very useful for him for smaller purchases.
-The credit card company asks David for a proof of his monthly income.
+He finds out that a credit card would be very useful for him for smaller purchases.
+The credit card company asks David for proof of his monthly income.
 The credit card company finds that David earns around $10,000 per month.
-After few days, the credit card company informs David that he is eligible for the credit card.
+After a few days, the credit card company informs David that he is eligible for the credit card.

 From this example, we can interpret that David is eligible for the credit card because the expected monthly debt payment is far less than David’s monthly income.